App Store Battles: Who's Best Positioned For The Revenue Boom

 - RIM is set to reboot: BlackBerry maker Research In Motion is struggling, and its new BlackBerry 10 platform won’t launch until next year.
 Unless you know you need to support BlackBerry devices, it’s probably worth a wait-and-see approach right now for developers and users alike.

 - And, what about Windows?
-Microsoft just released Windows 8 this fall, as well as Windows Phone 8.
+Microsoft is gearing up to release Windows 8 this fall, as well as Windows Phone 8.
 Windows Phone 8 faces a chicken-and-egg problem: Without many popular apps, phones are less attractive; without millions of users, developing for Windows is less attractive.
 Microsoft’s time for mobile relevance is running out.

 In full, the report: